kura-labs-org/DEPLOY_08_CICD/README.md

 # DEPLOY_08_CICD

 # Task 1
+## Create 3 EC2's, one EC2 will be a Jenkins master and second EC2 is a Jenkins agent and the third you will use for production
 1. Create 3 EC2's: <br>
 * 1st EC2 - Jenkins Master
 * 2nd EC2 - Jenkins Agent